mishigamilodge/oa-unit-election-statistics/README.md

 <dd>Generates a table separated by chapter listing all of the units who have submitted election reports, listing how many youth were elected, how many adults they're eligible for, how many adults have been nominated so far, and how many adults they can still nominate, with a subtotal for each chapter.</dd>
 </dl>

-## TODO before this can be considered production quality:

-* Outfit the plugin with the tooling for WordPress to be able to detect its version and auto-update it.
-* Fix all the copyright dates and license headers.